Your browser version is no longer supported, so you may experience issues while using this site.

 Do I have to tell my insurer how many demerit points I have?

-Your insurer will likely ask how many demerit points you've accrued or if you’ve ever lost your license, and you're bound by the duty of disclosure to answer honestly.
-If you don’t, your insurer may refuse to pay a claim.
+Your insurer will likely ask how many demerit points you've accrued or if you've ever lost your licence, and you will need to answer truthfully and accurately.
+If you don't, your insurer may refuse to pay a claim.